TABLServiceLLC/on-site-print-bridge/README.md

 ## 🧰 Troubleshooting

-- UI loads but no printers: ensure requests include a valid JWT for `/printers`.
+- UI loads but no printers: wait for discovery to finish or click Refresh; inspect `bridge.log` for recent scan results.
 - Cert warnings in browser: self-signed cert.
 Use `-k` in curl or trust the cert.
 - Cloud polling TLS: set `PRINT_POLL_CA_FILE` for private CAs; avoid `PRINT_POLL_INSECURE_TLS=true` unless necessary.